webdriverio/selenium-standalone/docs/API.md

 `opts.requestOpts` can be any valid [`got` options object](https://www.npmjs.com/package/got#proxies).
 You can use this for example to set a timeout.

-`opts.processKiller` set it like true for killing selenium server port.
+`opts.processKiller` set for that truthy value, for killing selenium server port.

 returns `Promise<ChildProcess>`